gracelang/moth-benchmarks/index.md

 This section gives a detailed overview of how to download and build our project from source.

+Please note that these instructions might become outdated.
+The VirtualBox image is a stable and working snapshot.
+Though, a setup using the step-by-step instructions may be preferred to avoid any performance influence of VirtualBox.

 ### 3.1 Install Dependencies

 The core of [Moth] is [a fork of SOMns][somns].
 It uses Truffle and Graal, for just in time compilation.
 We use Oracle Labs' Java 8 SDK that supports Graal.